-If the 2023 Series B-2 Liquidity Provider fails to purchase the 2023 Series B-2 Bonds tendered or deemed tendered for purchase by the Bond owners thereof and not remarketed or if the 2023 Series B-2

-Liquidity Facility is terminated without an alternate Liquidity Facility in place or is suspended, the 2023 Series B-2 Bonds will continue to bear interest as described in "DESCRIPTION OF THE 2023 SERIES B-2 BONDS-General-Weekly Rate Period."
-Bond owners will continue to have the right to tender their 2023 Series B-2 Bonds during such period, but the Purchase Price of the 2023 Series B-2 Bonds will be payable solely from remarketing proceeds.
-The Corporation has no obligation to purchase the 2023 Series B-2 Bonds.
-If remarketing proceeds are not available, then Bond owners may be required to hold the 2023 Series B-2 Bonds to their maturity or prior redemption.
-See "THE 2023 SERIES B-2 LIQUIDITY FACILITY" for a description of the circumstances under which the 2023 Series B-2 Liquidity Facility will terminate or be suspended and the conditions to the 2023 Series B-2 Liquidity Provider's obligation to purchase.
+If the Initial Liquidity Provider fails to purchase the Variable Rate Bonds of the applicable Series tendered or deemed tendered for purchase by the Bond owners thereof and not remarketed or if an Initial Liquidity Facility is terminated without an alternate Liquidity Facility in place or is suspended, the Variable Rate Bonds of the applicable Series will continue to bear interest as described in "DESCRIPTION OF THE VARIABLE RATE BONDS-General-Weekly Rate Period."
+Bond owners will continue to have the right to tender their Variable Rate Bonds during such period, but the Purchase Price of such Variable Rate Bonds will be payable solely from remarketing proceeds.
+The Corporation has no obligation to purchase the Variable Rate Bonds.
+If remarketing proceeds are not available, then Bond owners may be required to hold the Variable Rate Bonds to their maturity or prior redemption.
+See "THE INITIAL LIQUIDITY FACILITIES" for a description of the circumstances under which each Initial Liquidity Facility will terminate or be suspended and the conditions to the Initial Liquidity Provider's obligation to purchase the Variable Rate Bonds of the applicable Series.